 Instead of applying for small personal loans to make adaptations to your home, you can apply for a Disabled Facilities Grant.
 These grants are means tested.
-However, if you apply and receive a grant the money does not need paying back.
+However, if you apply and receive a grant, you do not need to pay back the money.
 This could be a great advantage to your finances!

-The article covers personal loans for unemployed.
+The article covered personal loans for unemployed.
 It gives advice about what to do if you are of ill health or are disabled.
-Alternatives to pre-approved personal loans are discussed and other means of borrowing using government organisations.
+We discussed alternatives to pre-approved personal loans and other means of borrowing using government organisations.
 Hopefully, you are able to weigh out which loans are best for you, if you are unemployed.

 Personal Loans Now specialises in trying to help you find a loan whatever your situation may be.
-With our access to Monevo’s large panel of direct lenders, you don’t need to take the time to see which lenders will grant your loan; we arrange that for you.
-Apply now for a loan of up to £25,000* and, if approved,you could receive the money with same day payout.
+With our access to Monevo’s large panel of FCA-authorised direct lenders, you don’t need to take the time to see which lenders will grant your loan; we arrange that for you.
+Whether you’re unemployed, have bad credit, or no credit history at all, we’ll happily accept your application.
+Apply now for a loan of £500 up to £25,000* and receive a loan decision within 90 seconds.
+If approved, you could receive the money with same day payout.